Syntoxine/rwa/README.md

 - Ability to post events from any of these buckets to 1 or more discord webhooks.
 ## Guide
 ### Setup
 The background db used is hosted by Supabase.
-I have encountered many issues with postgres and have tried to not use it, but any one willing to fix my code is welcome.
+I have encountered many issues with postgres and have tried to use it, but have failed this far.
 As such, you will need to create a Supabase project to use this.
 The followings environment variables must be defined.
 To do this, create a `.env` file in the same directory as the `compose.yaml` file containing the following variables:
 | *Variable*      | *Description*                                                                   |
 | --------------- | ------------------------------------------------------------------------------- |